TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/FAQ.rst

 extension for a working example.

+.. rst-class:: panel panel-default
 .. _tip-link-to-issues:
-.. rst-class:: panel panel-default

-How can I link to my Issues?
+How can I link to my issues?
 ============================